Non-profit organizations and access to public information: Medicaid service non-profits in Connecticut

 In Connecticut, the state Department of Social Services contracted with three for-profit companies and one non-profit company for Medicaid services.
 Each organization refused to respond to Connecticut open records requests for information about how much they were paying doctors under the plans.
 The Connecticut Attorney General and Connecticut Freedom of Information Coalition ruled that the documents must be made public.

 New Mexico State University Foundation

-In New Mexico, the non-profit New Mexico State University Foundation is claiming that because it is private, it doesn't have to release the names of donors, even though the donors are partially funding the salaries of employees at New Mexico State University.
+In New Mexico, the non-profit New Mexico State University Foundation is claiming that because it is private, it does not have to release the names of donors, even though the donors are partially funding the salaries of employees at New Mexico State University.
 Basketball coach Reggie Theus is one recipient of a salary partially funded by undisclosed private donors.
 Since Theus has spoken at a public governmental hearing in favor of a private real-estate development, questions have arisen about whether he is receiving part of his salary from those real estate developers.